Promoting positive diversity

 - Being confident that your resources and planning promotes equality, diversity and inclusion.

-Additionally, the early years foundation stage framework clearly states that it seeks to provide “equality of opportunity and anti-discriminatory practice, ensuring that every child is included and supported” and “providers must follow their legal responsibilities under the Equality Act 2010".
+Additionally, in England, the early years foundation stage framework clearly states that it seeks to provide “equality of opportunity and anti-discriminatory practice, ensuring that every child is included and supported” and “providers must follow their legal responsibilities under the Equality Act 2010".
 In Wales, the National Minimum Standards (16.1) requires seetings to have an equal opportunity policy, which is consistent with current legislation and guidance and is regularly reviewed.
 Equally the curriculum in Wales promotes equality of opportunity and values, and celebrates diversity, and in 2022 the Welsh Government published their Anti-racist Wales Action Plan.

 PACEY members can access the equal opportunities fact sheet and reflective task in MyPACEY.